Lilac Class

-Welcome to Reception!
+Welcome to Lilac Class!

 This page will be regularly updated to share key information with you and to keep you updated on our learning journey.
 Please check this page regularly for these updates, especially at the start of each half term.

-If you need to contact me, please click the ‘contact me’ button and start your message ‘FAO Mrs Robinson’.
+If you need to contact me, please click the ‘contact me’ button and start your message ‘FAO Mrs Wright’.
 Alternatively, contact the school office and leave a message and I will get back to you ASAP.

 What are we learning?

-During Summer 2 we will:
+During Spring we will:

 The Natural World

-• Understand that the changes to the natural world around them.
+• Explore the natural world around us.

 Past and Present